desliem/desliem.github.io/README_en.md

 1. [Win4Deap](https://github.com/desliem/Win4Deap)

-    **Win4Deap 2** is a Windows graphic program whose objective is to facilitate the use of Tim Coelli's DEAP console application.
+    **Win4Deap 2** is a Windows graphic program whose objective is to facilitate the use of Tim Coelli's DEAP console application to do data envelopment analysis.

 1. [mdeap](https://github.com/desliem/mdeap)